 10. It can provide a way for you to teach your child about the foods in the world around them and how to make good decisions about what to eat and when

 This is a beautiful and efficient way for parents to teach their children how to eat independently.
-Making baby food from scratch is quite a bit simpler than buying the pre-packed jars of food manufactured commercially.
+Making baby food from scratch is much simpler than buying the pre-packed jars of food manufactured commercially.
 Still, it’s not so complex that it would discourage most parents from doing it.

 What are the Disadvantages of Self-Feeding?